 London-Tilbury cruise terminal

-Most (all large) cruise ships to London UK dock at Port Tilbury - on the River Thames' north bank.
+Most (all large) cruise liners to London UK dock at Port Tilbury - on the River Thames' north bank.
 Smaller ships may dock at the London City's "Greenwich Pier" (located near to the "Cutty Sark for Maritime Greenwich" and close to the Greenwich railway station).
 Greenwich Tier is a pontoon in River Thames.
 Tender boats are used to ferry passengers between the boat and the pier.
 The Pier is on-shore, and is where the Thames Clippers (London City's river bus service on Thames) and various other water taxis and riverboats dock.

 Tilbury London Cruise Terminal